 Other highlights include the chips with sauces and bean dip served up while you way for your order as well as the Jamaica (hibiscus) Agua Fresca.

 El Kalimán is just a block from El Tizoncito, so be a glutton and hit them up back to back.

-Taquería El Greco
+5. Taquería El Greco – Tacos Arabes/Doneraky

-El Greco is such a tiny hole in the wall (in the best sense of the word) that we walked right by it when we were looking for it!
+El Greco is such a tiny hole in the wall (in the best sense of the word) that we walked right by it when we were looking for it.

 It’s tiny so if you want a seat, try to come in off hours.

-This Middle Eastern taco shop naturally grills their pork on the classic shawarma-inspired trompo (spit).
+Now they dish up their famous pork in Condesa on the classic shawarma-inspired trompo (spit).

 Order the house specialty, the Tacos Doneraky on pita bread.

 We walked in and came face first with the biggest trompo de pastor that I have ever seen.

-They clearly go through a lot of tacos here!
+They clearly go through a lot of tacos here.

 At my local friends’ recommendation we also got a Costra de Res (beef with cheese).